advice

 OSU Ext.
 Entomologist (ret.)

-The spiders are an extremely large and diverse group with thousands of species and while most are harmless a few are dangerously venomous.
-Spider identification can be very tricky especially once you get below the level of the family classification.
-Species and genus-level determinations generally require a good stereomicroscope plus some experience.
+The spiders are an extremely large and diverse group with thousands of species.
+While most spiders are harmless a few are dangerously venomous.
+Spider identification can be very tricky once you get below the level of family classification.
+Species and genus-level determinations generally require a good stereo-microscope plus some experience.
 You may, however, be able to figure out higher level classification by comparing your specimen to a drawing or photograph.

 What's important for most people is to be able to accurately identify the poisonous or venomous species that occur around where they live.
-In the US three species are commonly blamed for venomous bites: the hobo spider, the brown recluse spider and the black widow spider.
+In the US three species are commonly blamed for venomous bites: the hobo spider, the brown recluse spider and the black widow spider (see links above and Common Venomous Spiders In The US).

 Once you learn to recognize and avoid the few venomous species where you live you can relax.
-For all other spiders you should use a field guide with good color pictures and range maps to do your identification (see Related Articles below for the venomous species found in North America).
+For all other spiders you should use a field guide with good color pictures and range maps to do your identification.
+Recently some good online resources have become available as well.
+One such is SpiderID, an online community devoted to spider identification.

 Spider identification guide